FAQs about Construction Accounting CPE.

 LumiQ is registered with the National Association of State Boards of Accountancy (NASBA) in the U.S. as a CPE sponsor (Sponsor ID: 146039).
 Courses completed through NASBA-registered sponsors are generally accepted by U.S. boards of accountancy, subject to each state board’s specific CPE requirements.

-LumiQ's QAS self-study cryptocurrency courses are classified under NASBA's Specialized Knowledge field of study and provide CPE credit hours upon completion.
-Your certificate of completion documents the course, field of study, and credit hours earned.
+LumiQ's QAS self-study construction accounting courses provide CPE credit hours upon completion.
+Your certificate of completion documents the course, the relevant NASBA field of study, and credit hours earned.

 Because CPE requirements and acceptance ultimately vary by state and by licensee circumstances, CPAs are responsible for confirming that a specific course meets their state board's renewal requirements